 Whether you’re looking for a silicone engagement ring, wedding band or lifestyle ring, with all the companies above offering a range of different ring sizes, widths, colors and styles, you’re spoilt for choice.

-If you’re looking for the best silicone wedding bands for men and women, as alternatives to metal wedding bands, then it’s worth considering that plain colors such as black, or metallic effect rings such as silver, gunmetal, platinum or gold rings are popular choices as they look more traditional.
+Looking for the best silicone wedding bands for men and women, as alternatives to metal wedding bands?
+If so, then it’s worth considering that plain colors such as black, or metallic effect rings such as silver, gunmetal, platinum or gold rings are popular choices as they look more traditional.

 However, if you don’t particularly want a plain ring you could choose an alternative such as colored, two-tone, patterned or stackable silicone rings which come in sets of three narrower rings that you can wear together.